united-manufacturing-hub/united-manufacturing-hub/docs/content/en/docs/Concepts/DigitalShadow/index.md

 2. Process this raw data with Node-RED and send MQTT messages according to the [UMH specification](/docs/concepts/mqtt/)
 3. Access the processed data either in a BI tool or using Grafana

-To allow this to happen the backend has been modified to support multiple new MQTT messages types in [mqtt-to-postgresql](/docs/developers/factorycube-server/mqtt-to-postgresql/) and to provide more endpoints to fetch Digital Shadow related data from the database [factoryinsight](/docs/developers/factorycube-server/factoryinsight/).
+To allow this to happen the backend has been modified to support multiple new MQTT message types in [mqtt-to-postgresql](/docs/developers/factorycube-server/mqtt-to-postgresql/) and to provide more endpoints to fetch Digital Shadow related data from the database [factoryinsight](/docs/developers/factorycube-server/factoryinsight/).

 ## Dataflow